-Tueth Keeney is pleased to announce that three of its attorneys are 2013 Missouri & Kansas Super Lawyers.
-Celynda Brasher, Ian Cooper, and Melanie Keeney have all been selected as 2013 Super Lawyers.
+Tueth Keeney is pleased to announce that five of its attorneys are 2014 Missouri & Kansas Super Lawyers.
+Celynda L. Brasher, Ian P. Cooper, Margaret A. Hesse, Melanie Gurley Keeney and Katherine L. Nash have all been selected as 2014 Super Lawyers.
 Celynda, Ian, and Melanie are all founding shareholders of the firm.
-In addition, Amy Clendennen was selected for Missouri & Kansas Rising Stars 2013.

 Only up to five percent of attorneys in a state are named Super Lawyers.
 Selecting the attorneys involves an in-depth, measurable process.
 Peer nominations by seasoned attorneys followed by detailed evaluations are matched against third-party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on a state-by-state basis annually.